Russ Harvey Consulting - Computer and Internet Services

 Zoom offers a web client that avoids the issue with having to download and install software, but there are limitations on controlling how participants are identified and not all browsers support it equally.
 You may find that not all the meeting controls are available to you.

-The Zoom web client allows joining a Zoom meeting or webinar without downloading any plugins or software.
-However, the web client has limited features and functions best on Google Chrome.
+The Zoom web client allows joining a Zoom meeting or webinar in a web browser without downloading any plugins or software.
+The web client has limited features and functions best on Google Chrome, Mozilla Firefox, and Chromium Edge.

 Zoom Support